ArgsParser 6.0.0

 • The -write option is required but not provided

-• The provided -run option is not defined
+• The provided -run option is not known

-• The "Site Title" argument has no option name preceeding it
+• The "Site Title" argument is orphan text with no option name preceeding it

-• The provided -ignore flag is not defined
+• The provided -ignore flag is not known

-Whilst the -read option is missing there is no error logged - it was defined with a default value of site and so the requirement is automatically met.
+Whilst the -read option is missing there is no error logged as it was defined with a default value of site and so the requirement is automatically met.
+The value data is not treated as an error because even though -run is an unknown option ArgsParser knows that data would have belonged to -run so it isn't another error.

-Errors come in two collections (the property Parser.HasErrors will be true if either has entries):
+Errors come in two collections (the property Parser.HasErrors will be true if either has entries).
+These correspond to the two blocks of error messages described in the ShowErrors() method.

-• ExpectationErrors are where specific expectations are not met (eg a missing required option) so the relevant option/flag whose expectations are not being met is known
+• ExpectationErrors are where specific expectations are not met (eg a missing required option), which means the relevant option/flag whose expectations are not being met is known

 Based on the example above the errors (as key/value pairs) will be as follows: